Garth (comics)

 Garth has made several appearances as both Aqualad and Tempest in various media.
-As Aqualad, he appeared in the Teen Titans animated series, and the Batman: The Brave and the Bold animated series.
-He made his live adaptation debut in the second season of the DC Universe series Titans, played by Drew Van Acker.
-Garth also appeared as Tempest in the Young Justice animated series.
+As Aqualad, he appears in the animated series Teen Titans and Batman: The Brave and the Bold.
+He made his live-action debut in the second season of the DC Universe series Titans, portrayed by Drew Van Acker.
+As Tempest, Garth appears in the Young Justice animated series.

 Publication history

 Aqualad first appeared in 1960 in Adventure Comics #269 and was created by Robert Bernstein and Ramona Fradon.
-In 1996, Aqualad appeared in his own 4-issue limited series, under a new alias: Tempest.
+In 1996, Aqualad appeared in his own four-issue limited series under a new alias: Tempest.
 In the 2009–2010 miniseries, Blackest Night, Tempest is murdered in battle.